ItsAmitBhaskar/Google-Capstone-Project_Cyclistic/README.md

 (q2_2019 <- rename(q2_2019
                    ,tripduration = `01 - Rental Details Duration In Seconds Uncapped`))
 ```
-2. Inspecting the data types of columns revealed another challenge.
-Till 2019, the ride_id and rideable_type used to be in numeric codes.
-Since these are identifiers, I needed to convert them to character datatype.
+2. Inspecting the data types of columns revealed that ride_id and rideable_type were in numeric datatypes in 2019 datasets.
+Since we will eventually be merging all the datasets, it is essential to convert them to character datatype so that they can stack correctly.
 ```r
 #changing data types of ride_id and rideable_type from num to character
 q1_2019 <-  mutate(q1_2019, ride_id = as.character(ride_id)